antoineboquet/greek-conversion/README.md

 #### `removeDiacritics (str: string, type: KeyType): string`

 Removes all the diacritics from a given string.
-The set of diacritical signs depends of the greek string representation.
+The set of diacritical marks depends of the greek string representation.

 #### `removeGreekVariants (str: string): string`